VeraVisions/nuclide/Documentation/Materials/Commands.md

 Stage/Layer specific commands only affect one part of the rendering stage.
 Generally anything within a sub-block of braces (`{ }`) is a stage.
 It defines a layer to draw on top of the surface.

 Due to how simple most surfaces are, you don't have to define a stage.
-It is often enough to set @ref mat_program, @ref diffuseMap and you're rendering a surface handled entirely by the GPU.
+It is often enough to set @ref program, @ref diffuseMap and you're rendering a surface handled entirely by the GPU.

-Some operations, such as @ref deformVertexes or @ref tcMod are done on the CPU.
+Some operations, such as [deformVertexes](@ref deformVertexes) or [tcMod](@ref tcMod) are done on the CPU.
 While you can use those, know that moving that action into a [Shader Program](@ref shaders) is recommended.